WE CAN TAKE CARE OF ALL YOUR HOME TESTING NEEDS:

 If you find that you have high radon levels, there are ways to fix a radon problem.
 Even very high levels can be reduced to acceptable levels.

-TERMITE/WOOD DESTROYING ORGANISM INSPECTIONS
+TERMITE/WOOD DESTROYING INSECT INSPECTIONS

 Includes the required NPMA-33 Termite Inspection Form to meet all home lending requirements, including VA & FHA loan requirements.